 Does Rightmove send instant alerts?

-Rightmove offers an "Instantly" frequency setting for saved search emails, but it is not truly real-time.
-Emails are batched and can take several hours to arrive.
-The Rightmove app's push notifications are faster — usually within an hour or two — but are still not instant.
-Third-party monitoring services deliver the fastest alerts, typically within minutes.
+Rightmove offers an "Instantly" frequency setting for saved-search emails, but it is not truly real-time.
+Emails are batched and can be delayed by hours.
+The Rightmove app's push notifications are faster but still not instant.
+Third-party monitoring services that scrape new listings directly tend to deliver the quickest alerts.

 Can I get real-time Rightmove notifications?